Although there is very strong Evidence Esar Met is not guilty, there are other issues a person could look at.

 The judge says that Esar Met should have shown remorse, but she neglects to say that she had access to quite a bit of evidence which contradicts his conviction, evidence which she herself prevented the jury from seeing.

-At the time of sentencing, 6 years after he had been arrested, at 9 minutes 51 seconds on clip 1391 above, Esar Met reminds people that the FBI agent had been pointed his feet at him during the interview while the translator made threats.
+At the time of sentencing, 6 years after he had been arrested, at 9 minutes 51 seconds on clip 1391 above, Esar Met reminds people that the FBI agent had been pointing his feet at him during the interview while the translator made threats.
+That can be seen on the video.

 The words 'feet' or 'foot' occur 33 times on the page https://factsanddetails.com/southeast-asia/Myanmar/sub5_5c/entry-3040.html